-- a) Complex machines are those made of many component parts and need training to use them.
-Eg tractor, sewing machine. - b) Simple machines are those with few parts and do not need special training to use them.
-Eg knife, panga, hoe Common terms used in machines. - (i) Work:- is a product of force and distance moved by the load.
+- a) Complex machines are these made of many component parts and need training to use them.
+Eg tractor, sewing machine. - b) Simple machines these with few parts and do not need special training to use them.
+Eg knife , panga , hoe

+Common terms used in machines.

+(i) Work:- is a product of force and distance moved by the load.